-This graph shows the sharp changes in numbers of followers of major non-Christian religions in New Zealand over time.
-Buddhist numbers declined in the late 19th century after the first gold rushes ended and Chinese miners left the country.
-However, adherents to Buddhism and other non-Christian religions increased greatly in numbers from the late 20th century, mainly due to changes in immigration policy.
+This graph shows sharp changes in numbers of followers of major non-Christian religions in New Zealand over time.
+Buddhist numbers declined from the late 19th century after the gold rushes ended and many Chinese miners left the country.
+However, adherents of Buddhism and other non-Christian religions increased greatly in number from the late 20th century, mainly due to changes in immigration policy.

 This item is licensed under a Creative Commons Attribution-NonCommercial 3.0 New Zealand Licence

 Source: New Zealand census, 1876–2006